sparvu/data-recorders/docs/design_ver2.md

 <img src="/docs/img/cperl2rust.png" width="75%"/>
 </div>

 To address all these issues, after 2020 I have started to re-think and re-design the recorders based on a different programming langauge.
 Rust came immediately, as a strong candidate for speed, safery and concurrency.
+Moving from
-Moving from C/Perl5 to Rust will allow to simplify the development of new data recorders, same time being able to improve the performance and security of data recorders.
+C/Perl5 to Rust will allow to simplify the development of new data recorders, same time being able to improve the performance and security of data recorders.

+## New Architecture

+Based on Rust, the new data recorders, can be compiled for various operating systems and platforms, without the need of a runtime environment in place, which will improve performance, same time staying safe and secure.
+There can be many data recorders, designed for different tasks, available for several computer system architectures, like x64 or ARMv8.

 <div align="center">
 <img src="/docs/img/DS2_HighLevel.png" height="80%" width="80%" />
 </div>

-There can be many data recorders, designed for different tasks, available for several computer system architectures, like x64 or ARMv8.

-TBC

 Go back [design page](design.md)